 - a.
 Health and safety needs of the program/project and how those needs compare with the needs of other programs/projects. (i.e., high per capita septic system failures). - b.
 The willingness and ability of the local community to assess themselves for purposes of contributing towards project costs and costs of ongoing maintenance and operation of improvements, inclusive of support of the program/project by the area's Municipal Advisory Council (MAC) or an organized community group (if no MAC exists to represent the area). - c.
 Identified and available funding sources for the specific program/project (the ability to leverage local agency dollars with outside funding sources are critical to ensuring a successful program/project). - d.
-A projects geographical and fiscal equity in terms of equitable distribution throughout the various communicates, service to income qualified residents, and, when needed, proximity to needed infrastructure connects.
+A projects geographical and fiscal equity in terms of equitable distribution throughout the various communities, service to income qualified residents, and, when needed, proximity to needed infrastructure connects.

 On October 28, 2014 the Board of Supervisors adopted a plan called Focus on Prevention 2015, which is a strategy for community transformation in four areas critical to the quality of life in Stanislaus County (homelessness, strengthening families, youth early intervention, and reducing recidivism).
-The goal of Focus on Prevention 2015 is to bring all sectors of the community together to provide an opportunity for cross-sector development of community-wide prevention strategies
+The goal of the Focus on Prevention initiative is to bring all sectors of the community together to provide an opportunity for cross-sector development of community-wide prevention strategies.

-Stanislaus County through its CDBG/ESG program is committed to implementation of the Focus on Prevention 2015 platform and will integrate the work that comes out of this effort into future funding decisions.
-As a first step to incorporate the Board of Supervisor's Focus on Prevention 2015 effort into the Community Development Block Grant and Emergency Solutions Grant programs, this year planning staff set aside one \$40,000 grant for prevention focused applications.
-CDBG and ESG funds will be incorporating more Focus on Prevention 2015 strategies as the process unfolds.
+Stanislaus County through its CDBG/ESG program will continue the implementation of the Focus on Prevention Initiative and will integrate the work that comes out of this effort into future funding decisions.
+As a next step to incorporate the Focus on Prevention initiative into the Community Development Block Grant and Emergency Solutions Grant programs the scoring criteria has been updated to include an emphasis on prevention focused proposals for the Public Services Grants and ESG Program.
+Throughout the upcoming fiscal year community stakeholder groups will continue to meet and staff will be incorporating as appropriate more Focus on Prevention strategies as the process unfolds.

-For Fiscal Year 2015-2016, Public Service funds were allocated based on a competitive grant cycle to which public service providers can apply for grants up to \$20,000.
+For Fiscal Year 2016-2017, Public Services funds were allocated based on a competitive grant cycle to which public service providers can apply for grants up to \$20,000.
 Applicants were restricted to submitting three (3) applications per agency for public services, provided each application is a request for a different program or office.
-One \$40,000 Focus on Prevention Grant was made available which had an agency limit of one (1) application per agency.
+One \$25,000 Fair Housing Services Grant was made available which had an agency limit of one (1) application per agency.
 All applicants were required to attend a technical workshop prior to submission of an application.
-A panel made up of representation from each Stanislaus Urban County members, the Stanislaus County Chief Executive Office, and the CoC, reviewed each written application submission and oral presentation and scored them individually.
+A panel made up of representation from each Stanislaus Urban County member and the Stanislaus Housing and Supportive Services Collaborative Continuum of Care (CoC) reviewed each written application submission and oral presentation and scored them individually.

-Community outreach was conducted to prioritize the targeting of public service funds within the community.
-A community surveys identified the following public service priorities:
+As regulated in the 2015-2020 Con Plan community outreach was conducted to prioritize the targeting of public service funds within the community.
+A community survey identified the following public service priorities: